Embryo Development - 6 Days in the IVF Lab

 Blastocyst embryos have a more complicated grading system based on 3 factors:

 - The size of the embryo - based on the degree of expansion of the cavity (graded 2-6)

-- Appearance of the inner cell mass cells (graded A-C)
+- The appearance of the inner cell mass cells (graded A-D)

-- Appearance of the trophectoderm layer of cells (graded A-C)
+- The appearance of the trophectoderm layer of cells (graded A-D)